 Ted Talks of Asia

-The ORIENTED Dialogue & Exchange Series gave young professionals a unique opportunity to dialogue with and hear straight-from-the-gut insights from industry leaders about market trends and developments in China.
+The ORIENTED Dialogue & Exchange Series gave young professionals a unique opportunity to dialogue with and hear directly from industry leaders about market trends and developments in China.

 The first Dialogue & Exchange was held in Shanghai, and the speakers included the Country Manager of the Walt Disney Internet Group, Editor-in-Chief & Chairman of FORTUNE China Magazine, and more.
 The event was attended by 100+ industry professionals, effectively launching the speaker series forward.